ericksm248/Project_Milliammeter_with_LinearRegression/README.md

-Milliammeter with High Precision Project using Standard Instruments and Linear Regression
+Milliammeter with High Precision using a Standard Instrument and Linear Regression

 This project was developed using the PIC12F685, but it can be implemented with any other microcontroller by applying the same concepts and techniques.